jimkang/lossyfortunes/README.md

   - Calls pickTranslationLocales with a date and locales to get a set of `translationLocales`.
   - Calls translateChain with a translator, text, `baseLocale`, prepended and appended to `translationLocales`, and the callback.
       - If `translateChain` completes with an error, `makeLossyRetranslation` calls the callback with the error and no translation.
+      - If the final translation is the same as the initial text, `makeLossyRetranslation` calls the callback with the error and no translation.

 **makeLossyFortune(fortuneSource, lossyTranslate, callback)** uses `fortuneSource` and `lossyTranslate` to get a lossy fortune to the callback.